How to get a student loan

 Frequently asked questions

-• To qualify for a student loan, complete the FAFSA to check for federal loan eligibility.
-Federal loans require U.S. citizenship or eligible noncitizen status, a valid SSN, enrollment in an eligible program, satisfactory academic progress, and for men ages 18-25, Selective Service registration.
-Direct Subsidized Loans are need-based, while Unsubsidized and PLUS Loans are not.
-Private loans require a credit check and may need a cosigner, with specific lender criteria for eligibility.
+To qualify for a student loan, complete the FAFSA to check for federal loan eligibility.
+Federal loans require U.S. citizenship or eligible noncitizen status, a valid Social Security number, enrollment in an eligible program, satisfactory academic progress and for men ages 18-25, Selective Service registration.

-• Approval for student loans depends on the loan type and your financial situation.
+Approval for student loans depends on the loan type and your financial situation.
 Federal student loans usually don’t require a credit check, making them easier to get for most students.
 However, private loans often require a good credit score, a minimum income and at least half-time enrollment in an eligible institution.
-If you don’t meet these criteria, a cosigner may be necessary.
+If you don’t meet these criteria, a co-signer may be necessary.
 Always check the eligibility requirements and consider federal loans first for their favorable terms.

-• Independent students can apply for federal student loans without needing their parents’ income information by completing the FAFSA.
-Factors like age, marital status and military service can qualify you for independent status.
 If you’re a dependent student unable to provide parent info, consider a dependency override or unsubsidized federal loans.
 Private student loans are also an option, potentially requiring a co-signer or proof of creditworthiness or academic merit.